-Permanent Partial Disability17.
+Permanent Partial Disability.
 Eligibility for benefit in terms of contributions is the same as provided for under permanent total disability.
 The benefit is a lump-sum payment equal to the BMP times a specified number of months depending on the degree of disability, as prescribed by the GSIS.

-Temporary Total Disability18.
+Temporary Total Disability.
 Temporary Total Disability (TTD) arises when there is complete but temporary incapacity to continue with a member's present employment or engage in any gainful occupation due to the loss or impairment of the normal function of the physical and/or mental faculties of the member.

 Eligible for TTD benefits are members in active service at the time of disability, and if separated, has rendered at least three years of service and paid at least six monthly contributions in the 12-month period immediately preceding the disability.
-The benefit is equal to 75% of the member's daily compensation (minimum daily benefit is ear, sight of one eye, hearing of one ear, or such other cases as may be determined by the GSIS.
+The benefit is equal to 75% of the member's daily compensation (minimum daily benefit is set at P165) for each day of TTD.
+However, the duration must not exceed 120 days, but may be extended to a maximum of 240 days for intensive cases.